vanelslander-ecology/PredictiveEcology.org/_posts/2016-07-04_How_to_start_using_a_HPC_cluster.md

 For Compute Canada, that is [https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/](here).

 ## Set up your computer

-## Connect to supercomputer by command line
+Connect to supercomputer by command line.

 ### Windows -- need putty